Recruiting FAQ: What if I’m a Recruit in a State That Doesn’t Get a Lot of Attention?

 In this email you should also include information about yourself, a highlight tape, and a schedule to your upcoming games/ tournaments.
 This way, a coach can see you play in your video and even come see you play in person if they are interested.
 Another way to market yourself if you are from a state that gets less attention, is to attend a recruiting showcase, clinic, or college camp.
 These events have many college coaches that are always looking to build their programs.

-Finally, consider using social media as a recruiting tool.
+Finally, consider using as a recruiting tool.
 TikTok and Instagram are great platforms to post highlight clips and this can work to your advantage especially if you already have a decent platform.
 The most important part of the recruiting process is taking your shot whenever you can!
 In this sense, social media can be your friend.

 Have an idea for a story or a question you need answered?
 Want to set up an interview with us?
 Email us at [email protected]